 When we come to Ethiopia, it is one of the poorest nations in the world.
-The country has a long experience famine, hunger and poverty often managed by international humanitarian agencies.
-The government of Federal Democratic Republic of Ethiopia has been spending large amount of money to alleviate poverty, especially since 1991.
+The country has a long experience 44 famine, hunger and poverty often managed by international humanitarian agencies.
+The government of Federal 45 Democratic Republic of Ethiopia has been spending large amount of money to alleviate poverty, especially since 46 1991.
 Despite strong progress in poverty reduction, still millions of poor people live in the country.
-In other words, poverty is still a salient feature of the country.
-According to MoFED (2012), by the year 2010/11 around 29.2% and 28.2% of populations are living below income and food poverty line, respectively.
+In other 47 words, poverty is still a salient feature of the country.
+According to MoFED (2012), by the year 2010/11 around 48 29.2% and 28.2% of populations are living below income and food poverty line, respectively.
+49

 Even if all Ethiopians suffer of poverty, it is more sever in the rural area than urban areas (MoFED, 2006).
-This would bring various criminal acts if situations go beyond the limits of social tolerance.
-Working on anti - poverty program is pivotal.
-Any effective poverty reduction intervention depends on a good targeting of the poor and their features.
-Therefore, understanding the nature, determinants and level of rural poverty is a prerequisite for successful and effective government intervention to reduce deprivation in the rural areas.
-With the view of that this paper examines the socio-economic determinants of poverty in rural areas of Ethiopia.
-This study will contribute to the understanding of status and sources of poverty.
-Moreover, it will provide significant information for concerning bodies such as government, policy makers, and other institutions working to alleviate rural poverty and misery life.
+This 50 would bring various criminal acts if situations go beyond the limits of social tolerance.
+Working on antipoverty 51 program is pivotal.
+Any effective poverty reduction intervention depends on a good targeting of intervention to 52 reduce deprivation in the rural areas.
+With the view of that this paper examines the socio-economic determinants 53 of poverty in rural areas of Ethiopia.
+This study will contribute to the understanding of status and sources of 54 poverty.
+Moreover, it will provide significant information for concerning bodies such as government, policy 55 makers, and other institutions working to alleviate rural poverty and misery life.
+56